saxton-chris/LinkedInPythonCert/README.md

 After this high-level overview the instructor walked us through some practice creating classes and instances of those classes.
 We also learned how to check the type of an object of if that object is an instance of a particular class.
 Finally, it was wrapped up by going over the differences between instance, class, and static methods and attributes.

-The final task was a [challenge coding "project"](https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Python_Object-Oriented_Programming/My_Work/Chapter_01) implementing a `Stock` class that stores some basic information on stocks and contains a singular method, `get_description()` and prints out all the stored attributes in a formatted string.
+The final task was a [coding challenge](https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Python_Object-Oriented_Programming/My_Work/Chapter_01) implementing a `Stock` class that stores some basic information on stocks and contains a singular method, `get_description()` and prints out all the stored attributes in a formatted string.

 ### CHAPTER 2 - Inheritance and Composition
+This chapter was all about inheritance and composition in Python.
+The first thing that was dicussed was basic inheritance and nested inheritance.
+We create a `Book` class that inherited from a `Publication` class, as well as `Magazine` and `Newpaper` classes which inherited from `Periodical` which in turn inherited from `Publication`.
+From there we learned about abstraction and using the `abc` package to mark classes as abstract classes anduse `@abstractmethod` to declare abstrac methods in the class.
+This also tied into a following section on interfaces and how they can be used among many different types of class whether they are related or not.
+The chapter also went over the concept of multiple inheritance and why order of classes matter when listing which classes a new class inherits from.
+The final topic was on composition.
+This is the concept of passing in instances of one class into another class.
+An example is having a `Book` class that is passed an `Author` class because a book **has** an author.
+The major distiction between the two is that a for inheritance it is an *is* relationship (a `Book` *is* a `Publication`) and composition is an *has* relationship (a `Book` *has* an `Author`).

+The [coding challenge](https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Python_Object-Oriented_Programming/My_Work/Chapter_01) for this chapter was to expand on the stock example from chatper 1.
+We wrote an abstract `Asset` class that both `Stock` and `Bond` inherited from.
+Since both have a `price` the `Asset` class set that for both.
+Then both implemented the abstract method `get_description()` to print out a description of each.